-ODOT will apply for NEPA approval from FHWA Oklahoma Division to construct the Project once preliminary plans have been approved in spring 2025.
+ODOT will apply for NEPA approval from FHWA Oklahoma Division to construct the Project once preliminary plans have been approved in spring 2026.

 A Documented Categorical Exclusion (DCE) will be developed to obtain environmental clearance for this Project.
 A Section 4F statement will be required for the multimodal bridge since it connects to existing trails, but since it is an enhancement to those facilities ODOT is not anticipating any conflicts with this improvement.
+The NEPA process will begin in late 2024 and all the NEPA documents will be completed by winter 2026.
 The NEPA documents will include a biological assessment, a cultural resources survey, an initial site assessment for hazardous waste, a detailed noise study, and a socioeconomic and environmental justice review.